 - Estimate how much you expect your income to grow annually.
-The historical average income growth is around 3.5 percent, so that’s what our calculator defaults to.
+The historical average income growth is around 3.5%, so that’s what our calculator defaults to.

 Because your salary can change annually and PAYE is based off how much you make, you’ll need to recertify your plan each year.
-To recertify, you will need to provide proof of income.
-Your payment can go up as you earn more, but will not be more than 10 percent of your discretionary income.
+To recertify, you must provide proof of income.
+Your payment can go up as you earn more, but will not be more than 10% of your discretionary income.

 PAYE requires that borrowers and their loans pass strict eligibility requirements.
 These include the following:

-- You must be a new borrower as of October 1, 2007.
-You are not eligible if you had an outstanding balance on a Direct Loan before October 1, 2007.
+- You must be a new borrower as of Oct.
+1, 2007.
+You are not eligible if you had an outstanding balance on a direct loan before Oct.
+1, 2007.

-- You must have received a Direct Loan disbursement on or after October 1, 2011.
+- You must have received a direct loan disbursement on or after Oct.
+1, 2011.

 - Your loans must qualify for a PAYE plan.
-Qualifying loans include Direct Subsidized and Unsubsidized Loans, Graduate PLUS Loans (but not Parent PLUS Loans) and consolidation loans made after October 1, 2011, as long as the consolidation loans do not include Direct or FFEL Loans made before October 1, 2007.
+Qualifying loans include direct subsidized and unsubsidized loans, graduate PLUS loans (but not parent PLUS Loans) and consolidation loans made after Oct.
+1, 2011, as long as the consolidation loans do not include direct or FFEL loans made before Oct.
+1, 2007.

 Other pros, according to Branham, include “the ability to reduce and cap your payments, more favorable interest subsidies and capitalization rules than IBR, and flexibility to file taxes to keep payments low.”